minetest-whynot/whynot-game/README.md

 ### License statement

-Each mods does have their own free license.
+Each of the mods do have their own free license.
 The whynot related work (such as the buiding scripts) are GPL-V3

 ## Whynot Rules for mods